jakobbskov/sovereign-strength/docs/systemnote.md

 - fatigue interpretation
 - simple next-session guidance

+For cardio and non-standard exercise inputs, review behavior may differ by exercise identity and input configuration.

 ## Data model relationship

 The operating logic described here depends on a small local JSON model.